-We currently maintain a limited coverage of product liability insurance, which could materially affect our financial condition in the event we have a product liability claim.
+We do not currently maintain product liability insurance, which could materially affect our financial condition in the event we have a product liability claim.

-Currently, we maintain a limited coverage of product liability insurance in the amount of \$3 million, which will be necessary prior to the commercialization of our products.
-It is likely that our current and/or any future product liability insurance that we will have in the future will be subject to significant deductibles and there is no guarantee that such insurance will be available or adequate to protect against all such claims, or we may elect to self-insure with respect to certain matters.
+Currently, we do not maintain product liability insurance, which will be necessary prior to the commercialization of our products.
+It is likely that any product liability insurance that we will have in the future will be subject to significant deductibles and there is no guarantee that such insurance will be available or adequate to protect against all such claims, or we may elect to self-insure with respect to certain matters.
 Costs or payments made in connection with warranty and product liability claims and product recalls or other claims could materially affect our financial condition and results of operations.